andersc/fastqueue/README.md

                                  `───────'
 ```

 FastQueue is aiming to be fast.
-When it comes to measuring performance using templated code the compiler may optimize the final solution in ways where FastQueue might be slower than alternative solutions and/or change its performance depending on other factors such as queue depth and so on.
-If you're aiming for speed, it might be wise to benchmark FastQueue against other SPSC queues in your implementation, match L1_CACHE size to the executing CPU and tune the queue depth to match the data flow.
+When it comes to measuring performance using templated code the compiler may optimize the final solution in ways where FastQueue might change its performance depending on code changes not related to the queue.
+If you're aiming for speed, it might be wise to benchmark FastQueue against other SPSC queues in your live implementation, match L1_CACHE size to the executing CPU and tune the queue depth to match the data flow avoiding for example hitting the limit too often.

 For example in my tests [Rigtorps SPSC](https://github.com/rigtorp/SPSCQueue) queue is really fast on ARM64.